fboerncke/bloom-ai-simple-starter-nodejs/README.md

 You want to retrain the model?
 [Before you start have a look at this](https://bigscience.notion.site/BLOOM-BigScience-176B-Model-ad073ca07cdf479398d5f95d88e218c4) and make sure you have the appropriate hardware available 😊

-If you - like my - are principally interested in how the technology feels and behaves, if you want an easy approach to get things up and running, if you want to play around with some prompts then there is another way: [a public API](https://huggingface.co/docs/api-inference/quicktour) allows quick tests, prototyping, and lower-scale use.
+If you - like my - are just interested in how the technology feels and behaves, if you want an easy approach to get things up and running, if you want to play around with some prompts then there is another way: [a public API](https://huggingface.co/docs/api-inference/quicktour) allows quick tests, prototyping, and lower-scale use.

 There are quite some examples around how to make use of this API.
 Most of what you will find on the web is **Python** based code. **If you feel more familiar with **NodeJS** and want to have something up and running in under an hour then this project is for you**.